Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Introduction

-Two illustrative wireless domains where concept drift presents a critical challenge are localization fingerprinting~\cite{14} and wireless anomaly detection~\cite{9715175}.
-In fingerprinting-based localization systems, models rely on historical radio measurements mapped to physical locations.
-However, environmental dynamics such as infrastructure changes, device heterogeneity, or evolving user patterns can cause these mappings to shift over time, leading to localization errors.
-Similarly, wireless anomaly detection systems, which are often trained on normal operational data, may fail to identify new types of network faults if their assumptions become outdated.
+This challenge is particularly acute in AI‐native wireless networks, which embed AI/ML models from the radio access network (RAN) to the core~\cite{wilhelmi10726906, saimler10597102} in order to deliver automation and dynamic adaptation.
+As the network environment evolves through changing user behaviours, new application deployments, varying traffic, and subtle shifts in the radio frequency landscape, the operational data diverge from the training data~\cite{liu10670198}, and models that operate under outdated assumptions degrade the quality of service and threaten network stability~\cite{yungaicela2024misconfiguration}.
+Wireless environments thus constitute a demanding and high‐stakes instance of the general reliability problem, as their data distributions are inherently non‐stationary and true annotations are extremely scarce after deployment.

-In this work, we propose a generic, data-driven batch method to detect concept drift in wireless environments.
-Our approach is agnostic to the underlying model and does not require labeled data from post-drift distributions.
-The main contributions of this paper are:
+We investigate this problem in two emerging, label‐scarce wireless domains in which it is especially pronounced, namely localization fingerprinting~\cite{14} and wireless anomaly detection~\cite{9715175}.
+In fingerprinting‐based localization, models map historical radio measurements to physical locations, yet infrastructure changes, device heterogeneity, and evolving user patterns shift these mappings over time, while obtaining true positions for live measurements requires physical ground‐truthing.
+In wireless anomaly detection, models trained on normal operational data fail to identify new fault types once their assumptions become outdated, and fault annotations are rare and costly to obtain.
+Both domains therefore exhibit precisely the regime in which a drift detector cannot rely on supervised signals.

-\begin{itemize} \item Two novel Concept drift detection methods, CFPT and TabAutoNet, consisting of representation learning and statistical testing that work both on tabular and time series data \item Validation on two wireless use cases that utilise real-world data.
-We show that the method outperforms all the baseline methods, achieving an overall concept drift detection F1-score of $0.9$ in the \textit{fingerprinting} use case and $0.8$ in the \textit{links} use case. \item Analysis of (i) identifying concept drift; (ii) assessing its impact on the model; (iii) attempting to answer "when" to retrain the model with the new data. \end{itemize}
+In this work, we contribute a model‐agnostic, label‐free concept‐drift detector as Observer that monitors a deployed model as SUO, using only unlabeled operational data and signals when it should be retrained, thereby providing the trigger that an MLOps pipeline consumes in order to retrain and redeploy the model as depicted in Figure~\ref{fig:overview}.
+The main contributions of this paper are as follows.